-Consistent with priority needs identified in the Consolidated Plan, during PY 2021 the City provided funding for the following activities that addressed priority special needs populations:
+Consistent with priority needs identified in the Consolidated Plan, during PY 2022 the City provided funding for the following activities that addressed priority special needs populations:

 The City provided CDBG funds to Seniors First to administer a Senior Nutrition program, which provides hot meals to seniors in need.
 The City provided CDBG funds to Stand Up Placer to provide additional therapy services, crisis intervention and advocacy services to Rocklin residents.
-The City provided CDBG funds to The Salvation Army to assist individuals or families that receive a 3-day pay or quit notice from their landlord.
-The assistance will go directly to the landlord on behalf of the individuals or families.
-The City provided Low-Moderate Income Housing Asset funds to The Gathering Inn to provide case management, temporary housing and other support services to serve individuals and families facing homelessness.
+The City provided CDBG funds to KidsFirst to provide therapy services to children, adults and families to support their recovery from trauma The City provided Low Moderate Income Housing Asset funds to The Gathering Inn to provide case management, temporary housing and other support services to serve individuals and families facing homelessness.
+In Addition, the City provided Low Moderate Income Housing Asset funds to St. Vincent De Paul for emergency rental assistance to be paid directly to landlords to prevent homelessness.